-I have authored several research & policy briefs and reports on issues of Latinos, employment, workplace health and safety, and education.
-The briefs and reports have been cited widely by local, state, national and international media, and have informed major policy changes in the State of California.
+I have authored several fact sheets, policy briefs and reports on issues of low-wage work, Latinos and education.
+The research has been cited widely by local, state, national and international media, and has informed major policy changes in the State of California.

-My policy work began in 2006 with a Provost's Fellowship at the Tomás Rivera Policy Institute (TRPI).
-One of my TRPI reports included ¿Qué Pasa?, on English language learning (ELL) in the Los Angeles Unified School District (LAUSD). ¿Qué Pasa? garnered national attention, was a resource in the Obama administration's first major federal civil rights investigation, and was a major resource in the passage of California Senate Bill 753.
+At USC my report, ¿Qué Pasa?, garnered national attention.
+It was a major resource in the Obama administration's first major federal civil rights investigation and in the passage of California Senate Bill 753.